vans163/hallucation_deprecated/README.md

 ## Description

 hallucation is a one way state differential for reactive clients.
 State flows from your data, to hallucation, to your front end.
 It cannot flow the other way.

-hallucation is meant to solve the problem of complexity in state management.

 hallucation does this by removing the need for a Request/Response based interface, instead you only send Request and the Response comes in the form of a state differential.

 ## How to use hallucation